 It also made the cover of the Best Ornament Crafts free ebook cover, available here!

 Now, that Halloween is over, everyone starts creating Holiday gifts or decorations.
 I started making lots and lots of them as well.
-While making using many patterns from other talented crocheters I created another pattern for you: a Christmas bauble with two hearts.
-The bauble is made by creating first two halves and then crocheting them together with a zigzag stitch.
+While making and using many patterns from other talented crocheters, I created another pattern for you: a Christmas bauble with two hearts.
+The bauble is made by first creating two halves and then crocheting them together with a zigzag stitch.

 Besides giving you this free pattern below, I also created a full video tutorial on how to make this Christmas bauble which can be found at the end of this pattern.

 - worsted weighted yarn (I used Knitpicks dishie yarn) in any color combination you like

 - an ornament ball that is 3 inches in diameter